Before contacting us, make sure one of your questions isn't first answered here.

 Q: Are the camps safe from avalanche danger?

 A: We make sure we're camped away from any avalanche exposure.

-Q: Is rain possible?
+Q: Is rain possible during the basecamp?

 A: High freezing levels can happen but is uncommon; given the high elevation of our camps, our locations often get snow even in summer.
 Changing climates mean these warm weather patterns are unpredictable.

 Q: What if i don't like where the camp is going to be?